 Eventually the inevitable happens: we can’t really function.
 We reach a time where it becomes almost life and death and we are teetering on the edge.
 Sometimes the breakdown is averted and other times a breakdown is exactly what drives us into therapy.

 I have grown up now.
 I have an adult body.
-From the outside I have the trappings of a successful adult life: nice house, wife, and children.
+From the outside I have the trappings of a successful adult life: some decent qualifications, nice house, wife and children.
 But there are certainly parts of me that have not emotionally matured.
 There are several parts loose and unhappy inside.

 How can you care for that smallest part of you when it isn’t your care that the child wants?
+Indeed, that child has no idea that you even exist.
 The child wants the love and care of the person who has helped uncover the hidden it.
 It is that caregiver to whom the child is now attached.
 They want the person who has taken the time to draw that wounded small child out to rescue them.
 Session after session of steady work, of calm, understanding, validating conversations lead to this moment.
 The child loves the therapist how could it not?

 The child’s hopes of being loved, held, and contained unconditionally reawaken in a flash, and there it is.
 Hope is ignited.
 Maybe this time that hole, the wound can be filled with the therapist’s love.
 If we can just get enough of it…